Vyral/dean-adler/_posts/2019-05-30-should-you-get-a-pre-approval-before-shopping-for-a-home.md

 {% include pullquote.html %}

-Second, **an experienced Realtor won’t take the time and effort to lead your home search if you aren’t pre-approved.** For them it’s a waste of time and a potential safety issue.
+Second, **an experienced Realtor won’t take the time and effort to lead your home search if you aren’t pre-approved.** For them, it’s a waste of time and a potential safety issue.
 If you’re already pre-approved, however, they know that a mortgage professional has your information on file and there’s less chance of a problem occurring.&nbsp;

 Third, **a seller and their agent won’t entertain an offer without a pre-approval**—especially in a market where multiple-offer scenarios are common.
 A pre-approved buyer will beat out a non-pre-approved buyer every single time.&nbsp;